-This consultation closes on:
+This consultation closed on:

 19 November 2020

-We'd like your views on the proposals for the Centre for Health Technology Evaluation (CHTE) topic selection programme.
+We asked for your views on the proposals for the Centre for Health Technology Evaluation (CHTE) topic selection programme.

 Topic selection is the process for deciding which topics we produce guidance on.
 It's designed to support the guidance development process so that chosen topics protect patient safety and support provision of the best quality care.